KirillTroshkin/MyProjs/tasks/image_processor/readme.md

 In this example:
 1. The image is downloaded from the file `input.bmp`
-2. The image is cropped to a rectangle 800х600 pixels in the upper left corner.
+2. The image is cropped to a rectangle 800х600 pixels in the upper left corner
 3. The image is converted to grayscale
 4. The resulting image is saved to the file /tmp/output.bmp